This page offers you a myriad of links to:

 Each link has been carefully developed to share the services of our prehealth advisors, links to information sources, contacts for the various UB student prehealth organizations, links to national sites, recommended readings, and provides a number of leads to help you secure clinical shadowing, volunteering and research opportunities.
 There is also a section to investigate the numerous summer clinical and research opportunities available.

-Most Prehealth students can schedule an appointment to see Amanda Sauter (firstname.lastname@example.org) or Carl Lam (email@example.com) using the Navigate app.
+Most Prehealth students can schedule an appointment to see Amanda Sauter (firstname.lastname@example.org) or Connie Hanel (email@example.com) using the Navigate app.
 If you are unable to schedule using Navigate, you can call the EPAC office at 716-645-6013 between the hours of 8:30 a.m. and 4:30 p.m. to request an appointment.
 First year students are all required to complete a Prehealth 101 online workshop before meeting with a Prehealth Advisor.
 Second year and new transfers students are all required to first complete a Prehealth 201 online workshop.
 To be enrolled in these workshops and to get connected with Prehealth Advising, fill out the form on our Getting Started page.

 For general advising services, please see the Undergraduate Academic Advisement website.